 We encourage all of our children to have a school dinner.
 Our school dinners are freshly cooked and nutritious.
 The use of a knife and fork also helps to strengthen little hands!

 Our school dinner menus are regularly updated.
-Copies of our menus are sent home and displayed in the school office.
+Copies of our menus are shared via Class Dojo and displayed in the school office.
 Please encourage your child to look through the menu and choose their meal options.
+A copy of our current dinner menu can be found below.

 Although we like our children to have a school dinner, we understand that some children prefer to eat a packed lunch from home.
-All of our children eat together in the hall.
-At St Chad’s, we are committed to the promotion of healthy eating.
-We aim to meet the School Food Standards across all of our school dinners and packed lunches.
-All packed lunches must meet with the School Food Standards.
-Packed lunches are regularly monitored by lunchtime staff to ensure that they are healthy.
+At St Chad’s, we are committed to the promotion of healthy eating and we aim to meet the School Food Standards across all of our school dinners and packed lunches.
+Packed lunches are regularly monitored by lunchtime staff to ensure that they are healthy and meet the School Food Standards.
 Food items containing high amounts of refined sugar must be kept to a minimum e.g. one small packet of crisps only.